 - Understanding cause and effect relationships.

-- Sorting objects by shape, size, or colour.
+- Sorting objects by shape, size, or colour. - Language and Communication:

 - Speaking in complete sentences with improved grammar.